pivotal/docs-tas-adapter/upgrading.md

-# Upgrading Application Service Adapter
+# Upgrade Application Service Adapter

 This document describes how to upgrade Application Service Adapter for VMware Tanzu Application Platform.